arianacofone/space_invaders/README.md

   <img src="http://arianadziedzic.com/space_invaders/css/space-invaders-readme.png" width="800"/>
 </p>

-As a late bloomer to video games, it took an arcade bar and a couple of beers to understand the incredibly addictive nature of Space Invaders.
+As a late bloomer to video games, it took an arcade bar and a couple of beers to fully understand the addictive nature of Space Invaders.
 Four hours later, it became a game that would haunt me forever (Curse you level 2!).
 Faced with my first project as a developer, I knew I had to attempt this beast of a game, but with a twist.
 Liam Neeson.

 Enjoy it on my <a href="http://arianadziedzic.com/space_invaders/index.html" target="_blank">website</a>!

 ## Getting Started
 Want to make a Space Invaders version of your own, but with Angelina Jolie as the lead?
 No problem!
 These instructions will help get your project off the ground with some starting tips. </br>

 Using the newest syntax of Javascript, I grouped each component of the game (Liam Neeson, minions, bullet, etc) within a class object of their own, looping in the keyboard element in a method of that object.

 ```